 White Horse Housing Association is registered as a Co-operative and Community Benefit Society with charitable rules.
-It provides rented social housing, affordable rent and shared ownership accommodation for local people in housing need in rural communities within the areas of Wiltshire, Swindon, and Somerset and works closely with parish and unitary councils and with the Regulator for Social Housing (RSH) and Homes England to achieve this objective.
+It provides rented social housing, affordable rent and shared ownership accommodation for local people in housing need in rural communities within the areas of Wiltshire, Swindon, and Somerset, and works closely with a range of local authorities, the Regulator for Social Housing (RSH) and Homes England to achieve this objective.
 Our current stock profile is set out in the table below:

-March 2022 March 2021
+Tenure March 2023

-General needs social rent: 328 328
+General needs social rent: 328

-General needs affordable rent: 59 47
+General needs affordable rent: 59

-Affordable home ownership: 25 13
+Affordable home ownership: 25

-TOTAL OWNED: 412 388
+TOTAL OWNED: 412

-A Review of the Year 2021/22
+A Review of the Year 2022/23

-At the end of March 2022 the Association made a total surplus of £991,805.
-This included a gain in capital receipts from the sale of shared ownership properties to the value of £661,106.
-The surplus for the year, excluding the receipts from the sale of properties, totalled £330,699.
+At the end of March 2023 the Association made a total surplus, post pension scheme adjustment, of £290,429.
+This included a gain in capital receipts from the sale of shared ownership properties to the value of £74,050.
+The surplus for the year, excluding the receipts from the sale of properties, totalled £216,379.

-The Association currently has 412 properties in management.
+The Association currently has 412 properties in management - the same number as the previous year.
 Rent receivable is in line with the RSH's Rent Standard and all 'Affordable Rented' properties are within the 80% of market rent requirement.
-In most cases the Association caps its new affordable rents at the Local Housing Allowance rate to ensure the homes remain affordable to local families.
+In most cases the Association 'caps' its new affordable rents at, or around, the Local Housing Allowance rate to ensure the homes remain affordable to local families.
 The results for the year are shown in the Statement of Comprehensive Income shown on page 16.